Building at the intersection of climate action, cultural storytelling, and collective liberation.

 Role:

-As a Youth Media Advisor at Boyle Heights Beat, I had the incredible opportunity to help nurture the next generation of storytellers and community leaders.
+As the Boyle Heights Beat, 1st Managing Editor, I had the incredible opportunity to help nurture the next generation of storytellers and community leaders.
 Through designing a comprehensive curriculum and hands-on training program, I supported high school students in building essential skills—from interviewing and journalistic ethics to writing and audio/visual storytelling.
 Our curriculum was thoughtfully aligned with California’s Common Core Standards for English and Language Arts, ensuring that students were gaining both academic and real-world experience.

 Working side-by-side with editorial partners from USC’s Annenberg School of Journalism and La Opinión, we brought to life a bilingual (English/Spanish) quarterly newspaper that amplified youth voices across the Eastside.
 Free of charge, Boyle Heights Beat is delivered to over 34,000 homes, businesses, and schools in the Eastern Los Angeles neighborhoods, creating a powerful bridge between young reporters and their community.